 Starting with the ideal, you want to get proper rain pants for hiking.
 I currently use the Berghaus Hellvellyn Pants (see image below) as I use them and they have served me very well.
 From the summit of Mont Blanc to local hikes, they’ve really held their own.

-If you don't like them, you can also opt for something similar but look for the same technical make-up and functionality.
+If you don’t like them, you can also opt for something similar but look for the same technical make-up and functionality.
 If you’re ready to buy rain pants, check out the rain pants buying guide to give you some tips on what to look for.
+You can also find our favorite rain pants for men here and our favorite rain pants for women here.

 Rain Pants differ from a rain jacket I think in that they aren’t something that everyone has lying about.
 Therefore you may need to get purchase these if you need them.